 BMC provides a free open access funding support service to help authors discover and apply for article processing charge funding.
 Visit our OA funding and policy support page to view our list of research funders and institutions that provide funding for APCs, and to learn more about our email support service.

 The full text of all articles is deposited in digital archives around the world to guarantee long-term digital preservation.
 You can also access all articles published by BioMed Central on SpringerLink.
-We have succesfully been indexed on PubMed Central to ensure that articles published in BMC Rheumatology are available in their database when appropriate.
+We have succesfully been indexed on DOAJ, EMBASE, PubMed Central, SCOPUS, and Web of Science to ensure that articles published in BMC Rheumatology are available in their database when appropriate.
 We are working closely with Web of Science (Clarivate Analytics) to establish indexing.

 BMC Rheumatology operates an open peer-review system, where the reviewers' names are included on the peer review reports for authors.
 In addition, if the manuscript is published, the named reviewer reports are published online alongside the article under a Creative Commons Attribution License 4.0.
 Previous versions of the manuscript and all author responses to the reviewers are available by contacting email@example.com.